Illinois Compiled Statutes

 court may enter such other orders related to the temporary custody as it

-deems fit and proper, including the provision of services to the minor or
+deems fit and proper, including the provision of services to the minor or the minor's

-his family to ameliorate the causes contributing to the finding of probable
+family to ameliorate the causes contributing to the finding of probable

 cause or to the finding of the existence of immediate and urgent necessity.